Jayphen/jayphen.com/src/static/blog/how-this-blog-was-born.md

   - wip
 ---

-This blog is built with SvelteKit,
+This blog is built with SvelteKit, prerendered using [adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) and hosted on Vercel.

+The [source is here](https://github.com/Jayphen/jayphen.com), so go ahead and peruse it.
+I will write more on this soon.